 MWWT - measured in kilograms (kg).
 This EBV looks at the contribution that the ewe makes to the weaning weight of her lambs.
 If you have a ewe that produces more milk and is a better mother to her lambs when compared to the average ewe, her lambs should weigh more than the WWT growth genetics.
 However a ewe that produces less milk or is not as attentive a mother would produce lambs that weigh less than the WWT growth genetics.
-BUL 18403 has the largest number (1.6) while WHK 1352 has the smallest number (-0.533).
-This means that the ewe lambs produced by BUL 18403 should wean lambs that are 0.8 kg (1.8 pounds) heavier than their WWT growth genetics while WHK 1352 would produce ewe lambs that wean lambs that are 0.533 kg (1.17 pounds) lighter than their WWT genetics.
+RAM B (0.128) has a larger number than RAM A( -0.533).
+This means that the ewe lambs produced by RAM A should wean lambs that are 0.064 kg (0.14 pounds) heavier than their WWT growth genetics while RAM A would produce ewe lambs that wean lambs that are 0.533 kg (1.17 pounds) lighter than their WWT genetics.

 Think of it this way, the genetic part of the weaning growth of a lamb comes from half the WWT genetics of the dam combined with half the WWT genetics of the sire plus the MWWT (milk and mothering) of the dam.

 This is a calculated value using WWT, MWWT, NLB and NLW EBVs (0.246 x WWT EBV + 2.226 x MWWT EBV + 0.406 x NLW EBV– 0.035 x NLB EBV)

 This index is designed to maximize pounds of lamb weaned per ewe lambing.